solana-labs/solana-program-library/docs/src/confidential-token/deep-dive/encryption.md

 `pending_balance_lo` could easily overflow and grow larger than a 32-bit number.
 For example, two transfers of the amount `2^32-1` to an account force the `pending_balance_lo` ciphertext in the account to `2^32`, a 33-bit number.
-Once the encrypted amount overflows, it becomes increasingly more difficult to decrypt the ciphertext.
+As the encrypted amount overflows, it becomes increasingly more difficult to decrypt the ciphertext.

 To cope with overflows, we add the following two components to the account